realk1ko/samba-container/README.md

 ## Tags

-The following tags are published to the GitHub Container Registry:

-- The `:latest` tag is updated every Monday
+The `:latest` tag is updated every Monday.
-- The `:dev` tag refers to the image automatically built on the last commit on the `dev` branch. **Please do not use this.**

 ## Usage